I know many people are interested in what a search engine evaluator does, so I’m going to try to explain it to you. I hope this helps some!

 How many search evaluation companies are there to work for?

-I know about four:
+I know about five:

 And you can also find search engine evaluation tasks on Amazon MTurk through CrowdSource.